 - The opportunity to study a Vocational Education and Training (VET) qualiﬁcation during school time

 - The option of completing a traineeship or apprenticeship with one of our many partner industries.

 A full range of Queensland Curriculum and Assessment Authority subjects are offered, which include a broad selection of General and Applied courses.

-Please consult our curriculum handbook and the following videos for our course offerings.
+Please consult our curriculum handbook for our course offerings.

 Subject selection videos